See a sneak peek of Tessian in action featuring admin and end user experiences. Watch the Product Tour →

 CEO fraud is a type of cybercrime in which the attacker impersonates a CEO or other company executive.
-The fraudster will most often use the CEO’s email account — or an email address that looks very similar to the CEO’s — to trick an employee into transferring them money.
+The fraudster will most often use the CEO’s email account — or an email address that looks very similar to the CEO’s — to trick an employee into revealing sensitive data or transferring money.
+A report by UK Finance suggests that CEO fraud is among the main eight types of fraud attacks targeting consumers and businesses.

 Security is everyone’s responsibility.
 That means everyone – regardless of department or role – must understand what CEO fraud looks like.
+Staff training is getting tougher as CEO fraud gets more sophisticated.
+The FBI’s Internet Crime Complaint Centre (IC3) warns that along with CEOs, cybercriminals increasingly impersonate a broad range of actors, including vendors, lawyers, and payroll departments.
+So where do you start when training employees to detect CEO fraud attacks?
 Using real-world examples to point out common red flags can help.

-It’s important to point out the lack of spelling errors.
-Poor spelling and grammar can be a phishing indicator, but this is increasingly unlikely among today’s more sophisticated cybercrime environment.
+What are the signs that this email is part of a CEO fraud attack?
+First off, note the lack of spelling errors.
+Poor spelling and grammar can be a phishing indicator, but this is increasingly unlikely in today’s more sophisticated cybercrime environment.

 Also, notice the personal touches — Sam’s familiar tone, his references to Kat working from home, and his casual email sign-off.
 Fraudsters go to great efforts to research their subjects and their targets, whether via hacking or simply using publicly available information.